Shikanji (Indian Spiced Lemonade) for #FoodieExtravaganza’s Lemonade event!

 Disclosure: This post contains Amazon affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

-I used granulated sugar for the lemonade, but it can also be substituted with honey or jaggery.
-Start with two tablespoons of the sugar and slowly add more if needed to taste.
+I used granulated sugar for the Shikanji, but it can also be substituted with honey or jaggery.
+Some recipes use powdered sugar to more easily blend into the liquid.

-If refrigerating for later, stir well before serving.
+If refrigerating for later, stir well before drinking.
+The recipe can easily be doubled for more servings.

 - Honey Mint Lemonade by Sew You Think You Can Cook